directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 Within the Run Script operation the data is evaluated and based on the met conditions, the returning JSON is passed over to the next operation.

+To get more details about the API, please check the [official documentation for OpsGenie](https://docs.opsgenie.com/docs/alert-api).

 For checking the battery level the code looks like this:

 ```javascript